 My favorite – the PotLuck dinner.
 It’s easy enough to bring something I can eat.
 Some women, though, have a bizarre attachment to whether or not you eat their food.
-There’s always the Critic who has an opinion about everything on my plate, the Loud Mouth who draws attention to the fact that my plate isn’t as full as everyone else, and the Fat Lady who insists I’m dieting.
+There’s always the Critic who has an opinion about everything on my plate, the Loud Mouth who draws attention to the fact that my plate isn’t as full as everyone else, and there is always someone who insists I’m dieting.
 (Really??)

 I brought a assorted dessert tray to a PotLuck once filled with some of my favorites – Chewy Chocolate Vegan Date Brownies, Blueberry Quinoa Crumble Bars, and Apricot Carob Blondies.
-The resident Fat Lady made an ugly face across the table about my Chewy Chocolate Vegan Date Brownies after announcing to everyone there that she didn’t like gluten-free food.
+Someone made an ugly face across the table about my Chewy Chocolate Vegan Date Brownies after announcing to everyone there that she didn’t like gluten-free food.
 At least it was her bad behavior and not mine.

 This recipe was inspired by Amy’s Finer Things.